zvukoper/Arma2AAR/README.md

 # Arma2 After Action Review - Recording and Playing your battles.

+If you are looking for AAR for Arma 3, visit this project https://github.com/zvukoper/Arma3_AAR

 ### This project have been lost in years (after dev-heaven disappeard) and just a mirculous coincedence brought it back from oblivion.
 I was cleaning up old computer grabage and found a rusty HDD.
 I plugged it in and was able to recover this.

 I fully understand that it may be too late and the code may be useless.
 I save it here just for the legacy and old times :)